thequotablewalkingdead/thequotablewalkingdead.github.io/_posts/thangs/2017-04-17-film-theory-psychos-dup.md

 ---
 layout: video-header
+sidebar: right
 title:  "Do Psychopaths Survive Better?"
-subheadline:  "AMC The Walking Dead"
+subheadline:  "Stuff 'n' Thangs"
 teaser: "Seems like cannibals, murderers, and sadists survive better in the world of the TWD than normal folks.
 But is it really true? "
 categories:
     - video